cloud66/help-old/api.md

     [Stack List][]

 ## <a name="View a stack"></a> View a stack [/stacks/{id}]
 Retrieve the details of the stack specified in the request.
-For more information about the object properties returned in the response, refer to [the stack object](#The stack object)
+For more information about the object properties returned in the response, refer to [the stack object](#The stack object).

 - Scope: _public_